Ai Accountant

 Auditors evaluate completeness, existence, accuracy, cut off, rights, and obligations, mapped to Ind AS or AS, GST, and TDS.
 You will be asked for perfect GSTR-2B matches, 26AS TDS proofs, and e-invoice IRNs.
 Cash expenses over statutory limits, or unapproved vouchers, will be flagged quickly.

-Pro tip: Start audit prep 90 days early, this separates smooth sign offs from last minute firefighting, see Source, see Source.
+Pro tip: Start audit prep 90 days early.
+This separates smooth sign offs from last minute firefighting.
+The ICAI guidance on audit documentation reinforces this timeline for statutory audits under the Companies Act.

 How to Compile Vouchers and Ledgers Like a Pro

-Begin by gathering every source document, purchase bills, sales invoices, expense receipts, bank statements, credit card statements, and ensure vendor or customer masters carry GSTIN or PAN for every party, no exceptions.
+Begin by gathering every source document: purchase bills, sales invoices, expense receipts, bank statements, and credit card statements.
+Ensure vendor or customer masters carry GSTIN or PAN for every party.
+No exceptions.

-Adopt clear sequences, PV-2026-001 for payments, SV-2026-001 for sales, record approvals for each transaction, so you can trace any payment when questioned months later.
+Adopt clear sequences.
+Use PV-2026-001 for payment vouchers, SV-2026-001 for sales vouchers.
+Record approvals for each transaction so you can trace any payment when questioned months later.

-Export ledgers from Tally or Zoho Books, then verify opening and closing balances tie to the trial balance, a simple check that prevents major downstream reconciliation pain.
+Export ledgers from Tally, then verify opening and closing balances tie to the trial balance.
+This is a simple check that prevents major downstream reconciliation pain.

-Identify missing bills, remove duplicates, reclassify misposted expenses, correct GST codes, do this while you have time, not when the audit clock is running.
+Identify missing bills, remove duplicates, reclassify misposted expenses, and correct GST codes.
+Do this while you have time, not when the audit clock is running.

 The Perfect Folder Structure